Twelve12com/wp-docker-builder/README.md

+NOTE: This project has been moved to https://github.com/bilaltas/projector

 # Wordpress Docker Starter with a Clean Template
 Wordpress development environment with Docker.
 Starter template is being developed with Flexible Grid System.
 (Only tested on MacOS)
 <br><br>